unparalleled-js/docs-1/connectors/zendesk/search-tickets-action.md

     <tr>
       <td>Tags</td>
       <td>
         The tags applied to this ticket.
-You can combine multiple tags with the <code>,</code> separator.
+You can query multiple tags with the <code>,</code> separator.
       </td>
     </tr>
     <tr>